wolfSSL/wolfssl/sslSniffer/README.md

 ## Command Line Options

-The wolfSSL sniffer includes a test application `snifftest` in the `sslSniffer/sslSnifferTest/ directory`.
+The wolfSSL sniffer includes a test application `snifftest` in the `sslSniffer/sslSnifferTest/` directory.
 The command line application has several options that can be passed in at runtime to change the default behavior of the application.
 To execute a “live” sniff just run the application without any parameters and then pick an interface to sniff on followed by the port.

 An example startup may look like this: